KleioDev/kleio/README.md

 ### Current Version <a id="version"></a>

-The purpose of this API is fascilitating information to the MuSA mobile applications.
-The Museum of the University of Puerto Rico, Mayagüez Campus (MuSA) will allow students to browse all the collections of the museum from the comfort of their smartphone.
+The purpose of this API is fascilitating information to the Kleio mobile applications.
+The Museum of the University of Puerto Rico, Mayagüez Campus (Kleio) will allow students to browse all the collections of the museum from the comfort of their smartphone.
 A few extras are provided for users that make use of the application while inside of the Museum.
 This API is currently in it's ***Beta*** version, bugs or complains are more than welcomed.

 ### Schema <a id="schema"></a>